 - What forms of payment do you take?

 A professional company will take cash and credit cards.
 Most will take checks but with the prominence of debit cards now, some do not.
 NOTE: If the company only takes cash – they would not be on my list.
 Accepting credit cards is a necessity for a professional company and a successful sale.
 It should be noted that a company that does not take credit cards should not be considered as being a professional business – no matter the industry.
+Industry studies have shown that taking credit cards can increase your sales totals by as much as 25%.

 - What kind of insurance do you have?